superduper-io/superduper/README.md

 - Custom AI use-cases involving specialized models
 - Even the most complex applications/workflows in which different models work together

 SuperDuperDB is **not** a database.
 Think `db = superduper(db)`: SuperDuperDB transforms your databases into an intelligent platform that allows you to leverage the full AI and Python ecosystem.
-Aa single development and deployment environment for all your AI applications in one place, fully scalable and easy to manage.
+A single development and deployment environment for all your AI applications in one place, fully scalable and easy to manage.

 ## Key Features: